ulich/interests/README.md

 # interests

-A small python script that calulates earning of interests on a savings account using the 360 day-year which is used by european banks.
+A small python script that calulates the earnings of interests on a savings account using the 360 day-year method used by european banks.

 You can provide multiple transactions that happen throughout the year with deposits and withdrawals: